katzenpost/katzenpost/docs/specs/mixnet.rst

 ===============

-This specification provides the design of a mix network meant to provide an anonymous messaging service.
+This specification provides the design of a mix network meant provide an anonymous messaging protocol between clients and public mixnet services.

-Various system components such as client software, end to end reliability protocol, Sphinx cryptographic packet format and wire protocol are described in their own specification documents.
+Various system components such as client software, end to end messaging protocols, Sphinx cryptographic packet format and wire protocol are described in their own specification documents.

 1.1 Terminology